garystafford/meanio-custom-search/README.md

 #### Branches
 ##### master
 Custom Search API is called from the client-side by an AngularJS factory.
 You will need to create a `cse_config.json` file to hold your own `search engine id` and `API key` values.
 See notes below.
 Note, this method exposes your private API key.
-It is only intented for demostration purposes.
+It is only only intended for demonstration purposes.

 ##### nodesearch (ACTIVE)
 Custom Search API is called from the backend by Node.js.
 Node.js then exposes a restful end-point (i.e. `http://localhost:3000/search/foo`), which is called from the client-side by an AngularJS factory.